NetickNetworking/NetickDocumentation/articles/prediction-in-depth.md

 That's all there is to it. `FetchInput` only returns true on the Input Source itself, and the server.
 So, by simply defining a network property to store the input in, we are able to sync the input to everyone, including observing (proxies) players.

+Notice that we don't actually try to predict the input, we simply use the last input for prediction.
+Because predicting that the client pressed something it never did is a lot worse than simply assuming the client is still pressing the same buttons.

 Rocket Cars serves as an excellent example of how Proxy/Remote Prediction works.

 ## Prediction Error Correction Smoothing